CLEPyLadies/organizers/Structure/organizers.md

 To do:

-- [ ] add strengths & responsibilities table
-- [ ] create project issues for these to-do items
+- [x] create project issues for these to-do items